jakka351/GenericDiagnosticTool/README.md

 <a href="https://testerpresent.com.au/"><img src="https://img.shields.io/badge/Tester Present -Specialist Automotive Solutions-blue" /></a>

-## Generic PassThru Diagnostic Software
+## Generic Diagnostic Tool
 General purpose diagnostic software that allows you to control individual diagnostic services.
 Have not seen any open source generic diagnostic software for J2534 devices so I thought I would make some.
 Currently for use on vehicles with ECUs on a typical High Speed CAN and Medium Speed CAN, aiming for it to work with Ford, Mazda, JLR, Volvo and anything OBD2 compliant.
 Allows you to set the ECU RX & TX Address (ie 7E0, 7E8 for a Powertrain Control Module) and connect to that ECU, and perform basic diagnostic functions using both KWP2000 protocol or UDS protocol.
+Hoping to try and use this as reverse engineering software, it seems to be heading in that direction anyways.
 This is a work in progress...

-## Current Functionality (using KWP2000, UDS)
+## Current Functionality (using KWP2000, UDS) implemented diagnostic services
-- Diagnostic Session Control
+- 0x10 Diagnostic Session Control
-- ECU Reset
+- 0x11 ECU Reset
-- Tester Present
+- 0x3E Tester Present
-- Security Access
+- 0x27 Security Access & Bruteforcing tool
-- Control DTC Setting
+- 0x85 Control DTC Setting
-- Bruteforce Security Access
+- 0x22 DID bruteforcing, find all DIDs that return data
+- 0x23 Direct Memory Read
-- OBD2 Implementation
+- OBD2 Services
 - CAN Sniffer
 - VIN Decoder
-- DID bruteforcing, find all DIDs that return data using service 0x22
-- Direct Memory Read using service 0x23

 ![image](https://github.com/user-attachments/assets/586e7fbf-9265-4dab-b46c-9ff85fc407cb)